Do I Need Sand and Ash Protection in Iceland?

 Winter and spring months are also when the snow begins to melt, which causes the sand underneath to go from muddy to dry and loose.
 The perfect recipe for a sand storm.
 Which could potentially damage the car you are in.

-In the picture bellow you can see an extreame case of a sand and ash damage that happed late 2022.
+In the picture bellow you can see an extreme case of a sand and ash damage that happed late 2022.
 In this case, the saap insurance would cover the damages.

-What should you do if you encounter a sand or ash storm?
+What to do if you encounter a sand or ash storm?